otvam/pypeec/docs/content/method.rst

 .. _fig_2:
 .. figure:: ../method/peec_2.png

-   PEEC equivalent circuit and solution for the static problem.
+   Fig. 2 - PEEC equivalent circuit and solution for the static problem.

 PEEC for Quasi-Static Problems
 ------------------------------